 Phase One of The Passport Party Project was made possible by Expedia and provided 100 girls with passports; 6 girls obtained their first passport stamps when they traveled to Belize with Tracey herself.
 Tracey describes how getting their first passport becomes a right of passage: “there is a shift that occurs when these girls get a passport, it’s not necessarily about getting on a plane, a train or a bus, it’s the idea that they can and that the world is now available to them.”

 During Phase Two, 10 girls will receive a 6-week global awareness course that will teach and encourage local and global responsible travel practices.
-The girls will receive their first passports; they will travel to the Islands of Guadeloupe and stay in a gorgeous villa thanks to the sponsorship of the Guadeloupe Islands Tourism Board and Home Away .
-In Guadeloupe the girls will work on a local volunteering project and learn the importance of traveling with a purpose, but the journey for these girls does not end after this once in a lifetime experience: they will become catalysts for change and travel advocates in their communities sharing their travel stories and experiences!
+The girls will receive their first passports; they will travel to the Islands of Toronto and stay in a gorgeous villa thanks to the sponsorship of Tourism Toronto and Home Away .
+In Toronto the girls will work on a local volunteering project and learn the importance of traveling with a purpose, but the journey for these girls does not end after this once in a lifetime experience: they will become catalysts for change and travel advocates in their communities sharing their travel stories and experiences!

 I am excited and honored to be part of the Advisory Board for Phase Two of The Passport Party Project along with some truly amazing travel writers .
 As Advisory Board members we will be assisting and mentoring the girls through what will be a life changing experience.